 Do I need to test nitrate levels in horse forage?

-If you haven’t had your forage analysed for both nutritional and mineral content you may need to check nitrate levels for horses with a nutritional analysis plus nitrate test.
-This isn’t necessary as a matter of course but it can rule out problems with horse nitrate toxity.
+If you have your hay or haylage analysed for both nutritional and mineral content, this will give an indication of whether nitrate levels may be a problem.
+If you are only testing hay or hayalge for nutritional elements then you may need to check nitrate levels for horses with a nutritional analysis plus nitrate test.
+This isn’t necessary as a matter of course but it can rule out problems with horse nitrate toxicity.

-Any hay or haylage with low calcium and a protein level greater than 14% here in the UK should be tested.
-Hays under 12% may still have poor quality protein where nitrate ratios are high so an extra source of protein may need to be fed as protein quality and essential amino acid quality and quantity will be affected.
-This may result in poor muscling and hoof and skin quality problems.
+Any hay or haylage with low calcium and a protein level greater than 14% here in the UK should be tested for high nitrates.
+Hays under 12% may still have poor-quality protein, where nitrate ratios are high, so an extra source of protein may need to be fed as protein quality and essential amino acid quality and quantity will be affected.
+Poor quality protein is likely to result in poor muscling, and hoof and skin quality problems.

 Why is the right analysis test important for laminitis prone horses?

 We are interested in the levels of nutrients your horse is eating from the forage he/she eats.
-Forage is the hay, haylage or grass you horse eats.
+Forage is the hay, haylage or grass your horse eats.
 Our analysis testing for horses will tell you what your horse needs to be healthy.
-This article will give the reasons why knowing what is in the forage your horse eats is of vital importance.
+This article gives the reasons why knowing what is in the forage your horse eats is of critical importance.

 We test both haylage and hay.
 We send samples for nutritional analysis to the United States of America because at this time no lab in the UK is carrying out appropriate analysis of sugar and starch for determining forage suitability for horses, particularly those with a metabolic state (good doer) which might mean that they are laminitis prone.